Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Rate limiting system on authentication endpoints and locking (let client cache results)
 - Show newly registered user their username
-- Implement a better login freeze screen
+- Properly cache article/s, i.e. handle logged in and logged out cases in server
 - Implement TOTP authentication (by user choice)
-- Properly cache article/s, i.e. handle logged in and logged out cases in server
-- Properly cache CDN in Cloudformation
 - Upload Markdown file to editor when creating new one
 - Ability to download article as Markdown by reader
 - For article scheduling, add currently in schedule